falconry/falcon/docs/api/media.rst

 Falcon allows for easy and customizable internet media type handling.
 By default Falcon only enables a single JSON handler.
-However, additional handlers can be configured through the :any:`falcon.RequestOptions` and :any:`falcon.ResponseOptions` objects specified on your :any:`falcon.API`.
+However, additional handlers can be configured through the :any:`falcon.RequestOptions` and :any:`falcon.ResponseOptions` objects specified on your :any:`falcon.App`.

 .. note::